AnielloPiscopo/html-css-boolando/readme.md

 ## 📄 License

-This project is licensed under the `ℹ️  INSERT-LICENSE-TYPE` License.
+This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for additional info.

 ---